-7. As part of the city deal for Greater Norwich, the local authorities and LEP will prepare an annual business plan and this will determine, amongst other things, the strategic infrastructure capital investment plan for the area.
-The Greater Norwich Growth Board which is due to be established will be tasked with the delivery of the business plan and will have primary responsibility for coordinating the delivery of strategic infrastructure.
-The neighbourhood funding element will need to be managed separately as in Broadland and South Norfolk this will be transferred directly to the parish and town councils.
-It is suggested that the council's process for engaging with communities about the neighbourhood element should link in with the annual business planning process to allow the neighbourhoods to have regard to the strategic infrastructure priorities.
+8. As part of the city deal for Greater Norwich, the local authorities and LEP prepare an annual business plan and this determines, amongst other things, the strategic infrastructure capital investment plan for the area (using pooled CIL funding).
+The Greater Norwich Growth Board is tasked with the delivery of the business plan and has primary responsibility for coordinating the delivery of strategic infrastructure.
+The neighbourhood funding element is managed separately as in Broadland and South Norfolk this is transferred directly to the parish and town councils.
+The council's process for engaging with communities about the neighbourhood element links in with the annual business planning process for pooled CIL funding to allow the neighbourhoods to have regard to the strategic infrastructure priorities.